tg-rs/carapax/GUIDE.md

 carapax = { version = "0.11.0", features = ["session-fs"] }
 ```

-Or simply just use `session` if you have your own backend.
+Or just use `session` if you have your own backend.

 ## Dialogues

 Dialogue is a kind of stateful handler.
-It receives an initial or previous state and returns a new state.
+It receives an previous state and returns a new one.

 [`DialogueDecorator`](https://tg-rs.github.io/carapax/carapax/dialogue/struct.DialogueDecorator.html) allows to make a dialogue handler.
 It takes a predicate which allows to decide should we start a dialogue or not, and a handler itself.